Storidge/cio-user-docs/cioctl_cli/node.md

 Revert changes made from joining a cluster.
 Run this command on node to clean state.

 `cioctl node clean` will check that the node is not a member of a cluster.
 If so this command revert changes made to the node by `cioctl init` or `cioctl join`.
 It removes files that were created and wipes state information on the node.

+## cioctl node show-time

+<h3>Usage</h3>

+`cioctl node show-time`

+Nodes in maintenance status have 30 minutes countdown before auto removal.
+Show time left to complete maintenance.

+If node is not uncordoned before maintenance window closes, it will be automatically removed from the cluster.

+## cioctl node extend-time

+<h3>Usage</h3>

+`cioctl node extend-time <TIME-IN-MINUTES>`

+Extend time for maintenance up to maximum of 60 minutes.
+After maintenance window closes, node left in maintenance status will be removed.